 The journal editor is the kingpin, and sits at the centre of this triangle, and has the power, backed by their gatekeeping advisory board and associate editors, to continue the current model, or oversee the change.
 Editors make decisions, not simply whether to accept or reject your manuscript, but also to implement policies that take their journals in one direction or another.
 In some models, they are given this power (usually democratically) by the scholarly society that they represent, and oversight is granted by an editorial board who mediate in any dispute, but also in theory have influence over the editorial policy.
 Editors appoint associates that handle many of the manuscripts that are submitted, shuffling them between reviewers and authors until they feel that they are worthy of publication (or not).
 These associate editors are also responsible for implementing the policies of the editor, the editorial board, and the scholarly society.
 In models where there is only a (for-profit) publisher, the publisher appoints the editor and together they appoint the editorial board.
 In both models, the editorial board, editors and associate editors are thought of as being the gatekeepers to the scholarly integrity that permeates scientific publishing.
 There is more information on the advisory and editorial boards in Part I.

 Gatekeeping takes a lot of time and effort, and there are plenty of places where the current system lacks the transparency that is needed.
-In theory, there’s nothing wrong with this model, were it not for the dark forces of for-profit publishers that have used the system for their own gain.
+In theory, there’s nothing wrong with this model, were it not for some for-profit publishers that have used the system for their own gain.
 Instead of the gatekeepers focussing on science, they have become distracted by metrics and hype promoted by publishers.
 Each of the three facets that surround the gatekeepers in the current publishing model (Figure 1.1) need to be changed to open up the system for a more equitable future, and eliminate the current biases that favour the select few.

 Editors don’t have a complete free reign over what to do with their journal.
 They may be constrained by the publishers, if their journal is run on a for-profit model, or by a contract with a publisher, for most society journals.
 Journals which are independent of societies and publishers are very rare, but do exist.
 However they work, editors sit as king-pins of the system.
 There are examples of editors who have taken all of their associate editors and authors and moved their entire platform to a not-for-profit system.
 This has also meant changing the name of the journal, as the publisher often owns this.
 The first example, that I’m aware of, happened in 2015 in the social sciences where the editor of Lingua walked away from publishers Elsevier (see Baković, 2017).
 As Elsevier owned the name, the editor, Johan Rooryck, started a new Open Access journal Glossa.
 There was a fight (see Rooryck’s website), but Rooryck showed that it could be done, and has therefore paved the way for others.
 Not only did Rooryck show proof of concept, but he formed the Fair Open Access Alliance, who have managed to pull 6 titles away from Elsevier since Lingua flipped.
 It is important to add here that when the gatekeepers leave, the publisher simply approaches new people to take over, and the old journals remain alongside the new.
-It appears that there is no shortage of academics who are prepared to step into the shoes of editors who part company with the publishers.
+It appears that there is no shortage of academics who are prepared to step into the shoes of editors who part company with the publishers, due to the perceived prestige of being a journal editor.
 See what draws editors in here.

 All editors are answerable to their advisory board, and to the scholarly society from which they were (usually) voted into office.
 The society (often through the editor) signs a deal with the publisher, and this usually runs for a period of 5 years (see Part IV).
 Society journals usually own their own content and title, and so can decide to leave the publisher whenever their contract expires.
 It just takes will power, and being prepared to say goodbye to that income stream.